✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Why Maui Stands Apart

-But Maui occupies a specific position in the Hawaiian archipelago that no other island quite matches: it's the sweet spot between natural grandeur and genuine visitor infrastructure.
+Every Hawaiian island has its devotees, and the debates between them are passionate.
+But Maui occupies a specific position: it's the sweet spot between natural grandeur and genuine visitor infrastructure.
 The Road to Hana is the most celebrated coastal drive in the Pacific.
-Haleakalā is one of the largest dormant volcanoes on earth and watching the sunrise above the clouds from its summit is an experience that doesn't translate to photographs.
-The west coast has some of the best whale watching in the world, accessible from shore, between December and April.
+Haleakalā is one of the largest dormant volcanoes on earth.
+The west coast has some of the best whale watching in the world.

 Maui Fast Facts